-The Finance Authority maintains an ongoing program to provide Loans and to purchase Securities from Governmental Units and expects to finance certain of those activities with the issuance of Additional Bonds on a parity with the Series 2020B Bonds.
+The Finance Authority maintains an ongoing program to provide Loans and to purchase Securities from Governmental Units and expects to finance certain of those activities with the issuance of Additional Bonds on a parity with the Series 2021A Bonds.
 The Finance Authority expects to issue Additional Bonds within the next twelve months.
-The issuance of such Additional Bonds depends on a variety of factors, including market conditions.
-No assurance can be given when, or if, such Additional Bonds will be issued.
+The Finance Authority also expects to retire with available cash some or all of the Outstanding Series 2011B Parity Bonds and Series 2011C Parity Bonds callable on or after June 1, 2021 (the "Callable Bonds") within the next twelve months (and as early as June 1, 2021).
+The issuance of such Additional Bonds and retirement of such Callable Bonds depends on a variety of factors, including market conditions.
+No assurance can be given when, or whether, such Additional Bonds will be issued or when or whether such Callable Bonds will be retired.
 The timing, amount and other details of such other Additional Bonds are not known as of the date of this Official Statement.